 Unlike some towns, Coldwater isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Coldwater are a mix of both white- and blue-collar jobs.
 Overall, Coldwater is a town of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Coldwater who work in teaching (17.61%), office and administrative support (14.54%), and maintenance occupations (9.21%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Coldwater is worth considering.

-The percentage of adults in Coldwater with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.33% of adults in Coldwater have a bachelor's degree or advanced degree.
+The citizens of Coldwater are slightly less educated than the national average of 21.84% for the average city or town: 14.33% of adults in Coldwater have a bachelor's degree or advanced degree

 The per capita income in Coldwater in 2010 was $15,890, which is lower middle income relative to Mississippi, and low income relative to the rest of the US.
 This equates to an annual income of $63,560 for a family of four.

 Coldwater is a very ethnically-diverse town.
 The people who call Coldwater home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Coldwater residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Coldwater include French , Italian, German, and Polish.